WouterDurnez/mobiledna_py/README.md

 # mobiledna_py
-Codebase for working with mobileDNA data
+Codebase in support of mobileDNA platform